Time Out of Mind (2014 film): Reception

 Time Out of Mind received generally positive reviews from critics.
 On Rotten Tomatoes, the film has a rating of 80%, based on 88 reviews, with a rating of 6.91/10.
 The site's critical consensus reads, "Time Out of Mind demands patience, yet its noble intentions – and Richard Gere's committed performance – are difficult to deny."
 On Metacritic, the film has a score of 75 out of 100, based on 25 critics, indicating "generally favorable reviews".

 Alan Scherstuhl of The Village Voice gave the film a positive review, saying "Time Out of Mind is an experiment in empathy, an examination of bureaucracy and streetlife mundanity, and a movie that many will find a tough sit."
 Joe Neumaier of the New York Daily News gave the film five out of five stars, saying "Never less than powerful.
 Without sentimentality or gloss, it illuminates a part of city life that far too often is lost in the shadows."
-Lou Lumenick of the New York Post gave the film two out of five stars, saying "While Gere is very good in Time Out of Mind, he doesn't have the kind of character arc or bravura scene necessary to put over this very well-meaning dramawhich is too often content to preach to the choir on an important social issue."
 Peter Travers of Rolling Stone gave the film three and a half stars out of four, saying "Gere, who has shockingly never been nominated for an Oscar, is intuitive and indelible.
 Maybe it's naive to think a movie like this can heighten our awareness, even change things.
 So what.
 Godspeed."
 Rex Reed of The New York Observer gave the film three out of four stars, saying "Time Out of Mind is not sentimental or overly plotted.
 It's just a sober, emotionally direct film of subtle observance on the road to Hell."

 David Lewis of the San Francisco Chronicle gave the film two out of four stars, saying "It's memorable in the sense that it has an unsettling and disorienting and even educational effect, yet as a work of drama, it's often an exercise in drudgery."
 Ella Taylor of NPR gave the film a positive review, saying "Gere is extraordinary here, and it says something about his disciplined, inward-facing performance, and about the movie's subtle visual strategies, that he's in almost every frame of Time Out of Mind, but only rarely at the center of it."
 Devan Coggan of Entertainment Weekly gave the film a B, saying "Even though Time Out of Mind's two-hour run time can be tough to sit through, Gere gives a subtle, layered performance as a man barely existing on the edges of society."
 A. O. Scott of The New York Times gave the film a positive review, saying "This movie's best and truest quality may be its wandering, episodic rhythm, which is intriguing in its own right and reflects the experience of the main character."